 We get a lot of questions about Skratch vs. Tailwind comparing these two nutrition products so we thought they deserved their own heading.

-Here’s a breakdown of some of the best chews for running to help you determine which may work best for you.
+Here’s a breakdown of some of the best chews for running and the best gels for the marathon to help you determine which may work best for you.

 Tailwind is a popular option.
 Their endurance fuel option mixes with water and provides calories and electrolytes.
 It comes available in four non-caffeinated flavors and four caffeinated flavors.